AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/README.md

 CAEXWrapper Class
 =================
-AutomationML 2.1 APIThis class is the base CAEXWrapper class, defined for all CAEX objects.
+This class is the base CAEXWrapper class, defined for all CAEX objects.
 The CAEXWrapper class supports notifications of changes.

 Inheritance Hierarchy